tsaie79/virtual-kubelet-cmd/README.md

 export APISERVER_KEY_LOCATION="$VK_PATH/client.key"
 export KUBECONFIG="$HOME/.kube/config"

-# the following environment variables are used to define the virtual-kubelet node
+# the following environment variables are used to define the VK node
 export NODENAME="vk"
 export VKUBELET_POD_IP="172.17.0.1" # the ip of the apiserver, if the apiserver is running in the docker container, the ip should be the ip of the docker0 export KUBELET_PORT="10255" # this port is used to communicate with the apiserver

-# the following environment variables are used to define the affinity of the virtual-kubelet nodes
+# the following environment variables are used to define the affinity of the VK nodes
 export JIRIAF_WALLTIME="60"
 export JIRIAF_NODETYPE="cpu"
 export JIRIAF_SITE="Local"

-# the command to start the virtual-kubelet
+# the command to start the VK
 "$VK_BIN/virtual-kubelet" --nodename $NODENAME --provider mock --klog.v 3 > ./$NODENAME.log 2>&1
 ```

-# Enhancements in this Branch
-This branch introduces the following enhancements:
+# Features of the branch
-- [x] Enables the use of `configMap` and `secret` as volume types for script storage during pod launch.
+- Enables the use of `configMap` and `secret` as volume types for script storage during pod launch.
-- [x] Implements `volumes` in the pod to manage the usage of `configMap` and `secret`.
+- Implements `volumes` in the pod to manage the usage of `configMap` and `secret`.
-- [x] Employs `volumeMounts` to relocate scripts to the `mountPath`.
+- Employs `volumeMounts` to relocate scripts to the `mountPath`.
-- [x] Utilizes `command` and `args` for script execution.
+- Utilizes `command` and `args` for script execution.
-- [x] Supports `env` for passing environment variables to the scripts within a container.
+- Supports `env` for passing environment variables to the scripts within a container.

 # Use configMap as volume type for script storage
-- The goal is to use `configMap` to define the user's job and support scripts.
-Any `configMap` in `volumes` will be created as a script by the vk.
-The location of the script is defined by the `mountPath` in `volumeMounts`.
+- Any `configMap` in `volumes` will be created as a script by the vk.
+Then, it will be copied to the `mountPath` in the container.
-- The root path of the `mountPath` is `$HOME/$podName/containers/$containerName`.
+- Root path of the `mountPath` is `$HOME/$podName/containers/$containerName`.

 # Run the scripts in the container
 - The `image` has the same name as the name in the one of the `volumeMounts` in the container.